fwhdzh/FaultFuzz/doc/NEWFEATURE.md

 | write(B, 2) |  |
 |  | read(A, 2) |

-Obviously, the two examples above represent two different system test scenarios.
-If we inject a crash fault into node B at the `read(A, 1)` location for both, we are likely to observe different system recovery behaviors.
+Obviously, the two examples above represent two different test scenarios.
+If we inject a crash fault into node B at the `read(A, 1)` location for both cases, we are likely to observe different system recovery behaviors.

-The task that CrashFuzz can accomplish is "to inject a fault into node B when `read(A, 1)` occurs for the first time."
-Since CrashFuzz does not conduct deterministic control over the system under test, it cannot guarantee whether the system will run as scenario 1 or as scenario 2 during the test.
-In other words, if CrashFuzz wants to test scenario 1, it can only hope that the system randomly exhibits scenario 1.
+The task that CrashFuzz can accomplish is "inject a fault into node B when `read(A, 1)` occurs for the first time."
+Since CrashFuzz lacks deterministic control over the system under test, it cannot guarantee whether the system will run as the first scenario or the second scenario during the test.
+In another word, if CrashFuzz wants to test the first scenario 1, it can only rely on the system randomly exhibiting the first scenario.

-In FaultFuzz, we have implemented deterministic control functionality.
-If FaultFuzz wants to test scenario 1, it will control the system under test to wait for the controller's response at every I/O point to determine whether to continue execution or wait.
-Consequently, FaultFuzz can ensure that the `write(disk, log)` operation of node B will definitely be executed after `read(A, 1)`.
+In contrast, FaultFuzz incorporates deterministic control functionality.
+If FaultFuzz wants to test the first scenario, it orchestrates the system under test to await the controller's response at each I/O point, determining whether to proceed or wai..
+Consequently, FaultFuzz can ensure that the `write(disk, log)` operation of node B always be executed after `read(A, 1)`.

-Note that FaultFuzz does not guarantee a perfect deterministic control to handle all non-determinism.
-Non-deterministic control in distributed systems has always been a challenging problem.
-FaultFuzz provides the DETERMINE_WAIT_TIME parameter, indicating the maximum waiting time for non-deterministic control by FaultFuzz.
-When an expected I/O point does not occur within the maximum waiting time, FaultFuzz will abandon non-deterministic control for the current test.
+However, it's important to note that FaultFuzz does not promise flawless deterministic control of all non-determinism.
+Non-deterministic control in distributed systems has always posed a challenging problem.
+To handle this, FaultFuzz provides the DETERMINE_WAIT_TIME parameter, specifying the maximum waiting time for non-deterministic control.
+If an expected I/O point fails to occur within this maximum waiting time, FaultFuzz will abandon non-deterministic control for the ongoing test.

 ## New fault type support: network disconnection and reconnction

-In FaultFuzz, we introduce two new fault types, network disconnection, and reconnection.
+In FaultFuzz, we introduce two new fault types: network disconnection and reconnection.

-Let's assume we have two nodes, A and B. In FaultFuzz, we define network disconnection as the inability of all messages from node A to node B to reach their destination correctly.
-Network reconnection, on the other hand, restores the network from node A to node B, allowing subsequent messages from node A to node B to be delivered correctly.
+Let's consider two nodes, A and B. Network disconnection entails the failure of all messages from node A to node B to reach their intended destination.
+On the contrary, network reconnection re-establishes the network from node A to node B, ensuring the correct delivery of subsequent messages from node A to node B. FaultFuzz also guarantees some constraints for injecting these two types of faults, e.g., injecting network reconnection only on a network path that has already been disconnected.

-It's important to note that network disconnection is unidirectional, meaning FaultFuzz does not intercept messages from node B to node A. However, considering that most distributed systems use the TCP protocol for their network communication, and the TCP protocol requires an acknowledgment (ACK) for every message sent, this leads to a situation where in most system implementations, network disconnection will prevent any communication between the two nodes.
+Notably, network disconnection in FaultFuzz operates unidirectionally, without intercepting messages from node B to node A. However, since most distributed systems utilize the TCP protocol for their network communication, which requires an acknowledgment (ACK) for every sent message, network disconnection typically prevents any communication between the two nodes since it can intercept the ACKs in these system implementations.

-If the user specifies network disconnection and reconnection in the fault types in the configuration, FaultFuzz will incorporate the injection of network disconnection and reconnection fault sequences when generating fault sequences.
-FaultFuzz also controls fault sequence generation through built-in constraints, such as "inject reconnection only on a network path that has already been disconnected."

-The implementation of network disconnection and reconnection in FaultFuzz is based on Docker, and we plan to implement network faults for other systems in the future.
+The implementation of network disconnection and reconnection in FaultFuzz relies on Docker, and we plan to implement network faults for other systems in the future.

-## Manual annotation to test users' own distributed system
+## Manual annotation to test users' own distributed systems

-FaultFuzz allows users to annotate the I/O points within the target system for testing purposes.
-It offers both annotation-based marking and API-based marking functionalities.
+FaultFuzz allows users to annotate the I/O points within the target system for testing purposes, providing both annotation-based marking and API-based marking functionalities.

-To annotate the I/O points, users first need to add a dependency on FaultFuzz-inst in their project.
-If the target system is based on Maven structure, they can add the following to the pom.xml file:
+To annotate the I/O points, users first need to integrate a dependency on FaultFuzz-inst into their project.
+If the target system is based on Maven structure, they can add the following dependency to the pom.xml file:

 ```
 <dependencies>